 Who can file a complaint against a physician?
-Patients, health care facilities, other professionals, among others.
-When the Arizona Medical Board receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
-After this happens, the physician receives notice and the board assigns an investigator to the case.
-Please note, having an attorney during this step can be crucial for physicians as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Medical Board.
+Patients, health care facilities, and other professionals, among others.
+When the Arizona Medical Board receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and nobody dismisses the complaint).
+After this happens, the physician receives notice, and the board assigns an investigator to the case.

 - Patient medical records